ATLANTIC LEAGUE STANDINGS

 Your current subscription does not provide access to this content.

-Partly cloudy in the morning followed by scattered thunderstorms in the afternoon.
-Near record high temperatures.
-High 89F.
-Winds SSW at 10 to 15 mph.
-Chance of rain 60%..
+Mixed clouds and sun this morning.
+Scattered thunderstorms developing this afternoon.
+Storms may contain strong gusty winds.
+High near 85F.
+Winds SW at 10 to 15 mph.
+Chance of rain 30%..

-Mostly cloudy skies.
-Scattered thunderstorms during the evening.
-Low 68F.
-Winds SSW at 5 to 10 mph.
+Thunderstorms during the evening will give way to cloudy skies after midnight.
+Low near 65F.
+Winds WSW at 5 to 10 mph.
 Chance of rain 60%.